‘Jehovah (Hebrew: יהוה) – that has been My Name through the ages, and it’s how I shall be remembered from generation to generation.’ –Exodus 3:15

 - Our Bible will happily censor, change, or remove any authentic word, sentence, verse, chapter, or passage because of some custom or tradition.

-- Our Bible will not identify all euphemisms and translate them in order to be obscure the meaning for modern readers.
+- Our Bible will not identify all euphemisms and translate them in order to obscure the meaning for modern readers.

 Would that be acceptable?
 I think not.